What is the difference between a commercial kitchen and a home based kitchen.

 What is a home kitchen?
 In short not a commercial kitchen.
 What we do at home is up to you.
 Eat and prepare food at your own risk.

-Its super important employees understand food safety regulations and it’s suggested that your guy guys take some sort of certification.
+Its super important employees understand food safety regulations and it’s suggested that your guys take THE REQUIRED FOOD MANAGER’S SAFETY certification.
 It’s mandatory in most New York counties, Fairfield Connecticut & Bergen county New Jersey.
 Westchester Food Safety is a leader in Food >Safety.
 We serve the tri state area.
 Call us today